KSP-KOS/KOS/doc/source/general/skid.rst

     It's the orange portion of the graph.)

 Duration (Seconds, modified by :ref:`tempo <skid_tempo>`)
-    Defines how long you this entire note lasts from the start of its Attack until the end when the next note can start.
+    Defines how long this entire note lasts from the start of its Attack until the end when the next note can start.
 This must be at least as long as KeyDownLength (and if it is not, then KeyDownLength will be shortened to match the Duration).
 When Duration is longer than